sodiboo/niri-flake/docs.md

 The width of the column as a proportion of the screen's width

+## `programs.niri.settings.layout.default-column-display`
+- type: `one of "normal", "tabbed"`
+- default: `"normal"`

+How windows in columns should be displayed by default.

+- `"normal"`: Windows are arranged vertically, spread across the working area height.
+- `"tabbed"`: Windows are arranged in tabs, with only the focused window visible, taking up the full height of the working area.

+Note that you can override this for a given column at any time.
+Every column remembers its own display mode, independent from this setting.
+This setting controls the default value when a column is *created*.

+Also, since a newly created column always contains a single window, you can override this default value with [`window-rules.*.default-column-display`](#programsnirisettingswindow-rulesdefault-column-display).

+## `programs.niri.settings.layout.background-color`
+- type: `null or string`
+- default: `null`

+The default background color that niri draws for workspaces.
+This is visible when you're not using any background tools like swaybg.

 ## `programs.niri.settings.layout.always-center-single-column`
 - type: `boolean`
 - default: `false`